biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/cosmos.md

 # Cosmos Transactions

-Every transaction on Injective follows the same flow.
+Every transaction on Biyaliquid follows the same flow.
 The flow consists of three steps: preparing, signing and broadcasting the transaction.
 Let's dive into each step separately and explain the process in-depth (including examples) so we can understand the whole transaction flow.

 ## Preparing a transaction

 First of, we need to prepare the transaction for signing.

 At this point you **can't** use some online abstractions that provide a quick way to prepare the transaction for you based on the provided Message and the signer (ex. using the `@cosmjs/stargate` package).
-The reason why is that these packages don't support Injective's publicKey typeUrl, so we have to do the preparation of the address on the client side.
+The reason why is that these packages don't support Biyaliquid's publicKey typeUrl, so we have to do the preparation of the address on the client side.

-To resolve this, we have provided functions which can prepare the `txRaw` transaction within out `@injectivelabs/sdk-ts` package. `txRaw` is the transaction interface used in Cosmos that contains details about the transaction and the signer itself.
+To resolve this, we have provided functions which can prepare the `txRaw` transaction within out `@biya-coin/sdk-ts` package. `txRaw` is the transaction interface used in Cosmos that contains details about the transaction and the signer itself.

 Getting a private key from cosmos wallets is usually done by taking the current key for the chainId and accessing the pubKey from there (ex: `const key = await window.keplr.getKey(chainId)` => `const pubKey = key.publicKey`).